Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 Step 1: Choose Your Topic

-Before you start creating your white paper or even looking at white paper examples for inspiration, you have to choose your white paper topic.
+Before you start creating or even looking at white paper examples for inspiration, you have to choose your white paper topic.

 To choose a relevant and impactful topic, ask yourself: